Valaa-Technologies/valaa-vault/packages/prophet/README.md

 a *PartitionConnection*.
 With the the Prophet that provided the connection it manages four types of information streams:
   1. commands sent towards upstream
-  2. events received towards downstream
+  2. truths received towards downstream
   3. media content uploaded to upstream
   4. media content downloaded from upstream